Shuqin2025/ssge-website/concepts/SemanticLoss.md

 Traditional systems measure information loss.

-Bits may disappear.
+Data may be corrupted.

-Records may be incomplete.
+Records may become incomplete.

-Signals may become noisy.
+Signals may degrade.

-SSGE introduces a different challenge.
+SSGE addresses a different challenge.

-Even when information remains,
+Even when information remains intact,

-its semantic meaning may gradually disappear.
+its semantic meaning may gradually deteriorate.

-This phenomenon is Semantic Loss.
+This phenomenon is defined as **Semantic Loss**.

 ---

-## What Is Semantic Loss?
+## Definition

-Semantic Loss is the gradual degradation of semantic meaning
+Semantic Loss is the measurable degradation of semantic meaning throughout the execution lifecycle.

-during execution,

-transformation,

-communication,

-governance,

-or evolution.

-Information may still exist,
+Information may remain available,

-yet its intended meaning
+while its intended semantic meaning,

-can no longer be faithfully preserved.
+governance interpretation,

+or execution relevance

+gradually weakens.
-Semantic Loss therefore represents

-the loss of understanding,
+Semantic Loss therefore represents the degradation of understanding rather than the loss of information alone.

-not merely the loss of data.

 ---

 ## Where Semantic Loss Occurs

-Semantic Loss may occur during:
+Semantic Loss may occur throughout governed execution, including:

-- semantic transformation
+* semantic transformation
+* semantic compression
-- context switching
+* context transition
-- policy evolution
+* policy refinement
-- evidence generation
+* evidence generation
-- model interaction
+* model interaction
-- workflow orchestration
+* workflow orchestration
-- human intervention
-- system integration
+* system integration
-- organizational change
+* organizational evolution
-- long-term execution history

-Each transition
+* long-term semantic continuity

-may introduce semantic degradation.
+Every semantic transition introduces the possibility of semantic degradation.

 ---